Work for leading public sector employers while you study.

 Aimed at forward-thinking graduates who want to make a difference to local communities, the Finance Trainee programme at Surrey County Council provides you with a breadth of practical experience and support to study for a professional accountancy qualification, enabling you to develop into a senior leader of the future.
 It's a great time to join us, with an exciting financial improvement programme in place, a strong community vision for Surrey.

-We have an ambitious Finance Improvement Programme to ensure we have the right financial capability, systems and processes for the future.
-Key to this is the Finance Academy, a range of learning and development tools equipping finance staff and managers across the organisation with the skills to realise our goal of excellent financial management.
+Key to ensuring we have the right financial capability, systems and processes for the future is the award-winning finance academy, a range of learning and development tools equipping finance staff and managers across the organisation with the skills to realise our goal of excellent financial management.